Go back home

 Emilien Jegou, Wed January 31 2024

 ️Hello there fellow developer!
-This is the first article of a new series that will highlight GitHub projects that picked my interest over the current month, for the most part you can expect to see: projects that are practical, original, high-quality, functional, and, when available, those that include a demo; I tend to avoid repositories that are impressive but lack tangible applications.
+This is the first article of a new series that will highlight GitHub projects that piqued my interest over the current month, for the most part you can expect to see: projects that are practical, original, high-quality, functional, and, when available, those that include a demo; I tend to avoid repositories that are impressive but lack tangible applications.

 This month issue is highly focused on AI, but you will also find cool CLI tools, a series of guide and a new backend framework for rust inspired by ruby on rails, enjoy your reading!